bitplane/bitplane.net/home/gaz/Documents/thoughts/lens/chance/index.md

 this in turn led you to believe in randomness itself.
 That is faulty reasoning regardless.
 The problem is, we fundamentally cant tell the difference between something that's unpredictable and something that's random.
 Whether I have a bus timetable or not doesn't change that.
-And back on topic, randomness doesn't lead to the evolution of minds.